Pretty Pretty: Piano Girl vs. Trump

 I eat my Caesar salad and hope I don’t look fat.

 We are not stuck in the eighties, a decade of mean-spirited, pseudo-glam nonsense.
-Electing Mr. Trump would set our tolerance clocks back thirty years.
-As much as I might enjoy inhabiting my wrinkle free, skinny-mini body, I never again want to feel controlled by men who do not treat me with respect.
-I didn’t like myself during the eighties, but I changed.
-I evolved, like so many of my friends.
 We trashed our tight dresses and low self-esteem.
 Despair might have propelled us into the nineties, but we entered the new millennium with a newfound sense of cautious optimism.
-It’s 2016.
 And we’re not going back.

 Pretty, pretty, no more.
 Shout it out.
 Want amplification?
 I’ve got a 1980 Peavey amp and a Shure microphone you can borrow.
-But I suspect the volume of our united voices will be loud enough.
+But I suspect, eventually, the volume of our united voices will be loud enough.

 Sign up here to receive Robin’s monthly newsletter.
 A new essay every month!